t6767-cyber-pank/Custom-PHP/README.md

 # smm.9oweb.kz
-Landig that sends emails to the contact form via phpMail
+Landig that sends emails to the contact form via phpMail and telegram bot that sends messages about mails.
 # vichtest.kz
 Multilingual landing page
 # warrehouse